Students learn advanced visual and performing arts skills under the guidance of professional artists.

 The first few days focus on the fundamentals: film theory, cinematography, production design, directing, and performance.
 Students will learn digital media skills, including animation and creating movie posters and graphics in Canva.
 This workshop is open to all experience levels, and students will choose roles that match their interests.
 For students interested in screenwriting, we recommend pairing this camp with our Creative Writing Camps.

 JUNETEENTH: Friday, June 19th, is an optional day for students.
-We'll celebrate the contributions of historical and contemporary African American filmmakers through film screenings and a talk from a local guest speaker.
+We'll celebrate the contributions of historical and contemporary African American filmmakers through film screenings and a talk with a local filmmaker.

 you’re the teacher camp